wp-plugins/quick-sticky/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quick Sticky is a very simple plugin for WordPress that makes it easier to quickly feature or “sticky” posts from the posts overview screen.
+Quick Sticky is a very simple plugin that makes it easier to quickly feature or “sticky” posts from the posts overview screen.

 == Description ==